Boosting Object Representation Learning via Motion and Object Continuity: Conclusions

 \section{Conclusions}

 Already young children quickly develop a notion of object continuity: they know that objects do not pop in and out of existence.
 Here, we have demonstrated that deep networks also benefit from this knowledge.
 Specifically, we have shown that properties of objects that are observed from time can be leveraged to improve object representation learning for downstream tasks.
-This MOC training scheme, consisting of a motion supervision and object continuity contrastive loss, greatly improves a baseline model's object discovery and representation performances.
-In this way MOC collectively tackles two interdependent error sources of SOTA object discovery models.
-Finally, along with this paper, we provide the novel dataset Atari-OC.
+This MOC training scheme, consisting of a motion supervision and object continuity contrastive loss, greatly improves a base model's object discovery and representation performances.
+In this way MOC collectively tackles two interdependent error sources of current object discovery models.
+Finally, along with this paper, we provide the novel dataset Atari-OCTA, an important step for evaluating object discovery in complex reasoning tasks such as game playing.

 Apart from performance benefits that object-centric approaches can bring to deep learning, they particularly play an important role in human-centric AI, as such machines can perform inference and provide explanations on the same object-level as human-human communication \cite{kambhampati2022symbols}.
-Additional avenues for future work include investigating interactive object learning, such as agent-environment interactions, but also human-machine interactions for developing more reliable AI models.
+Additional avenues for future work include investigating interactive object learning, such as agent-environment interactions, but also human-machine interactions for more reliable and trustworthy AI models.